VermeilChan/MetalSlugFontReborn/README.md

 - Easily transform text into images using the iconic Metal Slug font.
 - Supports uppercase and lowercase alphabets (A-Z, a-z), numbers (0-9), and symbols.
-- Supports both Windows 11/10/8.1 and GNU/Linux (Debian, Fedora, Arch, OpenSUSE Tumbleweed).
+- Supports both Windows (11/10/8.1) and GNU/Linux (Debian, Ubuntu, Fedora, Arch, OpenSUSE Tumbleweed).
 - Easy-to-use user interface and command line support.

-For additional details, please refer to [SUPPORTED](Documentation/SUPPORTED.md) and [COMPATIBILITY](Documentation\COMPATIBILITY.md).
+For additional details, please refer to [SUPPORTED.md](Documentation/SUPPORTED.md) and [COMPATIBILITY.md](Documentation/COMPATIBILITY.md).

 ## Previewing Fonts

-Explore visual samples of fonts in action by checking out [EXAMPLE](EXAMPLE.md).
+Explore visual samples of fonts in action by checking out [EXAMPLE.md](Documentation/EXAMPLE.md).

 ## MetalSlugFontReborn Guide

-To install and use MetalSlugFontReborn, refer to the documentation in [INSTALL](Documentation/INSTALL.md)
+To install and use MetalSlugFontReborn, refer to the documentation in [INSTALL.md](Documentation/INSTALL.md)

 ## How to Contribute